zakcali/WosAdvSearch/README.md

 Since my university supply me a server with php capabilities, I had to find php source codes, like https://gist.github.com/pol/1321660 and https://gist.github.com/domoritz/2012629

+New Beta page of Web of Science allows advanced search by linking url's. url contains an encrypted text and added to thta link: "https://www.webofscience.com/wos/woscc/general-summary?q="

 # Logic
 There are 3 horizontal tabs.